kmad/kmad.github.io/_posts/2025-12-30-AI-Hedonic-Treadmill.md

 There's a narrative that we could be hitting a "data wall", which is the point where scraping more training data from the internet yields diminishing returns, forcing companies to rethink their strategies.
 Despite this skepticism, hyperscalers are doubling down, committing billions to massive capital expenditures (CAPEX) on AI infrastructure.
 To some it may seem reckless, but it's a calculated bet on the continued scaling of LLMs, predicated on the assumption that more compute will unlock not just incremental improvements, but transformative economic value.
 And the levels of CAPEX [have been significant](https://x.com/KobeissiLetter/status/1967969977702682930).
 The question for most is why pour resources into data centers and semis when benchmarks seem to be plateauing?

-To me it's because the benchmarks are largely saturated and are mostly one-dimensional in what they measure.
+To me it's because today's evals are just starting to evolve, and  benchmarks become saturated quickly and are mostly one-dimensional in what they measure.
 The industry is still grappling with the best ways to measure long horizon economic value (something [METR](https://metr.org/) has been pioneering).

 > *December update:* We now have [GDPVal](https://openai.com/index/gdpval/) from OpenAI and an [Economic Index Report](https://www.anthropic.com/research/anthropic-economic-index-september-2025-report) from Anthropic, among others.